OmarEldalil/2fa-auth-service/README.md

 ### If you had more time, what other things would you like to do?

+**Async SMS sending**

+Providing a non-blocking, asynchronous way to send SMS messages would improve performance and user experience, especially under high load.
+This could be achieved using a message queue (e.g., RabbitMQ, SQS) to handle SMS sending in the background.

 **Testing Infrastructure**
 - **Unit Tests**: Comprehensive Jest test suites for all services, repositories, and controllers
 - **Integration Tests**: End-to-end API testing with test database